ibm-cloud-docs/codeengine/fun-runtime.md

 | Node.js 18 | 1 October 2024 | 30 April 2025 |
 | Node.js 20  | 1 November 2025 | 30 April 2026 |
 | Python 3.11 | 1 May 2027 | 30 September 2027 |
-{: caption="Table 1.
-Deprecation and end of life dates" caption-side="bottom"}
+{: caption="Deprecation and end of life dates" caption-side="bottom"}

 ## Upgrading a function to a new runtime release
 {: #fun-upgrade-to-new-runtime-release}